Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked!)

 • 2 tsp paprika

-• 3/41 tsp salt (to-taste)
+• ¾-1 tsp salt to-taste

 After cooking

-• handful of fresh cilantro, chopped (optional)
+• handful of fresh cilantro finely chopped (optional)

 Instructions